Fake burger that could save the world

-It looks like meat, oozes “blood” when bitten into and even sizzles in the frying pan.
+It looks like meat, oozes “blood” when bitten into, and even sizzles in the frying pan.
 But this new type of burger is 100% meat-free.
-It is also coming to a supermarket near you.
+And the industry is booming.

-Produced by Beyond Meat, the burgers contain yellow peas, potato starch and beetroot juice.
+And it’s not alone.
+Rival company Beyond Meat makes “bleeding” burgers from yellow peas, potato starch and beetroot juice.
 The ingredients give a “meatiness” to the patties, which can be cooked rare to well-done.

 Beyond Meat hopes that having its products readily available alongside traditional meat products will “help people on their journey” to eating less meat.
 McDonald’s has also started selling similar McVegan burgers, while KFC is experimenting with fake-meat fried chicken.